FAQs

 How to Vote and Voter ID

 To vote at the polling station in the upcoming UK elections you need to provide a valid photo ID.
+This includes:

 • A provisional driving licence.